AnandkumarMall/great_expectations/docs/docusaurus/docs/application_integration_support.md

 | Orchestrator                     | Airflow <sup>6</sup> <sup>7</sup>                          | Airflow <sup>6</sup> <sup>7</sup>                                                          | None                 |

 <sup>1</sup> We've also seen GX work with the following data sources in the past but we can't guarantee ongoing compatibility.
 These data sources include Clickhouse, Vertica, Dremio, Teradata, Athena, EMR Spark, AWS Glue, Microsoft Fabric, Trino, Pandas on (S3, GCS, Azure), Databricks (Spark), and Spark on (S3, GCS, Azure).<br/>
-<sup>2</sup> You can use the GX API to add any Core-supported Data Source to a Cloud data context.
+<sup>2</sup> You can use the GX API to add any Core-supported Data Source to a Cloud Data Context.
 You can then create Data Assets from that Data Source in the Cloud web application.<br/>
 <sup>3</sup> This includes configuration storage for Expectations, Checkpoints, Validation Definitions, and Validation Results.<br/>
 <sup>4</sup> We support the general workflow for creating custom Actions but cannot help troubleshoot the domain-specific logic within a custom Action.<br/>
 <sup>5</sup> Use `config_variables.yml`.<br/>